idolize/cocoafob-ecdsa/swift5/README.md

 * `CocoaFob/CocoaFobLicVerifier.swift`
 * `CocoaFob/CocoaFobStringExt.swift`

-Generate your DSA key as described in the main README and add the public key as a resource to your app.
+Generate your ECDSA key as described in the main README and add the public key as a resource to your app.

 Look at the tests in `CocoaFobTests/CocoaFobTests.swift` to see how to verify a registration key.